Quickstart Guide to Military Space-A Flights

 Unless you are on a Patriot Express, which has full in-flight service, most Space-A flights are “no-frills.”
 The crew provides water in a cooler, but you must get it yourself.

-Depending on the type of aircraft and how much space there is, you may have the option to stretch out across a few seats or even sleep on the floor (see the section on Military Aircraft below).
+Depending on the type of aircraft and how much space there is, you may have the option to stretch out across a few seats or even sleep on the floor.
+This article provides a guide to the aircraft you’re most likely to encounter when flying Space-A and explains what to expect in terms of seating, temperature, and bathroom facilities.

 8. Arrival at Your Destination